Indexing the Works of Shakespeare in Elasticsearch – Part 4, Searching via Web API in .NET 5

 Because I develop on a few languages, Json is the natural choice for me.
 I use it when querying from Node.js, inside a HTTP client (Fiddler, Rest Client, etc) when figuring out my queries and I want to use it in .NET.

-This examples shows how to use the a Web API application to search for a piece of text in isolation or within specific play.
+This example shows how to use a Web API application to search for a piece of text in isolation or within a specific play.

 There is very little to do here.

 ConfigureServices(..) method -

 In the SearchController add the following to pass the Elasticsearch client in via dependency injection -

 I have two action methods, one to search for a play and line, and one to search for a line across all plays (I know they could be combined into a single action method, I want to keep things simple) -